monicapetrangeli/Python/README.md

     - Strategies to deal with missing values (e.g., imputation, filtering).
     - Data transformation methods for scaling, normalizing, and applying conditional logic.

+# Assignment 8
+This notebook, exercises lecture 8.ipynb, aims at building data processing and visualization skills.
+It introduces libraries and methodologies for statistical analysis, data visualization, and working with specialized datasets.
+The following libraries are required to run this notebook:
+a. numpy
+b. pandas
+c. matplotlib
+d. seaborn
+e. scipy

+- Topics Covered
+1. Advanced Data Analysis
+     - Implementing statistical tests and hypothesis testing.
+     - Exploring summary statistics for datasets.
+     - Utilizing correlation and covariance for data relationships.
+2. Data Cleaning and Preprocessing
+     - Handling complex missing data scenarios, including interpolation and forward/backward fill techniques.
+     - Standardization and normalization of numerical data for model readiness.
+3. Data Visualization with Seaborn and Matplotlib
+     - Creating interactive and dynamic visualizations to represent data trends.
+     - Building advanced plots, such as heatmaps, pair plots, and violin plots, for deeper insights.
+4. Applied Statistical Analysis
+     - Using the scipy library for t-tests, ANOVA, and other statistical models.
+     - Visualization of statistical results for interpretability.
+5. Working with Large Datasets
+     - Optimizing memory usage and processing speed with large datasets.
+     - Techniques for chunk-wise processing and merging multiple data sources efficiently.

+This ends the exercises covered during the python course.
+I hope this repository helps you practise your python skills and improve your coding.
+See you in future repositories!